parthivshaji/ECE-46100-Project/README.md

   if no license exists: score = 1
   ```
 - **Description**:
   A score of 1 is given if no valid license is found, while a score of 0 is assigned if a license is present.
+License should be from this list: (LGPL-2.1, LGPL-2.1 or later, MIT, BSD-2-Clause, BSD-3-Clause, Apache-2.0, Artistic-2.0)

 ---